 Find out more

-- It is also good to be aware of checking your breasts for unusual lumps (this relates to guys and gals) by carrying out self examinations at around the same time each month.
-You can read more on The Mix.
+Be aware of checking your breasts for unusual lumps (this relates to guys and gals) by carrying out self examination at around the same time each month.
+You can read more about how to do this on The Mix website.

-If you feel that you would like to speak to someone, you could speak to a school nurse - they offer weekly confidential 'drop-ins' in secondary schools.
-Send a text to ChatHealth (07507 333356) or ask in school to find out more.
+- Speak to a school nurse through the ChatHealth service.
+They offer weekly confidential 'drop-ins' in secondary schools.
+Send a text to 07507 333356, visit our ChatHealth page for more info, or ask in school to find out more.